kingsd041/cnrancher-induction-training-documents/README.md

 - [k3os](https://github.com/rancher/k3os) - K3OS is a Linux distribution designed to remove as much as possible OS maintenance in a Kubernetes cluster.
 It is specifically designed to only have what is need to run k3s.
 - [submariner](https://github.com/submariner-io/submariner) - Submariner is a tool built to connect overlay networks of different Kubernetes clusters.

-## Basic skills

-Good Golang programming ability and Linux related basic operation and maintenance ability are the basic requirements.

-**Frameworks & Utilities:**
-- [rancher/dapper](https://github.com/rancher/dapper) - Dapper is a tool to wrap any existing build tool in an consistent environment.
-This allows people to build your software from source or modify it without worrying about setting up a build environment.
-- [rancher/go-skel](https://github.com/rancher/go-skel) - Skeleton for Rancher Go Microservices.
-- [gnu/make](https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf) - The make utility automatically determines which pieces of a large program need to be recompiled, and issues commands to recompile them.

 ## Let's begin

 We will set aside 2 weeks for you to finish the following contents.
 Please keep your demo environment for our inspection.